google/oboe/docs/FAQ.md

 - [MediaPlayer](https://developer.android.com/reference/android/media/MediaPlayer)
 - [SoundPool](https://developer.android.com/reference/android/media/SoundPool)

+## Android Studio doesn't find the Oboe symbols, how can I fix this?
+Start by ensuring that your project builds successfully.
+The main thing to do is ensure that the Oboe include paths are set correctly in your project's `CMakeLists.txt`.
+[Full instructions here](https://github.com/google/oboe/blob/master/docs/GettingStarted.md#2-update-cmakeliststxt).

+If that doesn't fix it try the following:

+1) Invalidate the Android Studio cache by going to File->Invalidate Caches / Restart
+2) Delete the contents of `$HOME/Library/Caches/AndroidStudio<version>`

+We have had several reports of this happening and are keen to understand the root cause.
+If this happens to you please file an issue with your Android Studio version and we'll investigate further.

 ## My question isn't listed, where can I ask it?
 Please ask questions on [Stack Overflow](https://stackoverflow.com/questions/ask) with the [Oboe tag](https://stackoverflow.com/tags/oboe).